OpenVoiceOS/ovos-lang-detector-classics-plugin/README.md

 - https://github.com/kootenpv/fastlang - Built upon the nltk stopwords, without depending on nltk itself.
 - https://github.com/Mimino666/langdetect - Detect language of a text using naive Bayesian filter

-Additionally a "voter" plugin is provided, it will use other plugins and average predictions, each model compensates for the other bias balancing each other out better and increasing accuracy
+Additionally, a "voter" plugin is provided, it will use other plugins and average predictions, each model compensates for the other bias balancing each other out better and increasing accuracy

+To use use the plugins above, `pip install ovos-lang-detector-plugin-voter[all]`, if you dont need the plugins except for voter plugin skip the `[all]` flag

 > **NOTE**: The voter plugin can be used with **any** lang detect plugin, not only the ones above

 ## Configuration

-To use `ovos-lang-detector-plugin-cld3` the additional dependency `gcld3` needs to be installed

 in `mycroft.conf`